neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 Prepares your application for a release.
 This command will create `dist` folder.
 Thus, all the required content of the application will be copied and zipped to one file.

+`neu update`

+This command will replace existing Neutralino binaries with the latest binaries from internet.